 As the international community continues to plunge into economic depression, our government should engage in a two-pronged effort in order to survive such phenomenon.
-First, we must maintain our economic viability; and second, we must ensure that the effects are minimized.
+First, we must maintain our economic viability and second, we must ensure that the effects to our citizens are minimized.

-Our country is dependent on certain commodities, such as oil and petroleum products, which are essential to the functioning of our economy and to the public welfare.
-A shortage or threatened shortage or increase in the price of such commodities can significantly injure or threaten our economy or public welfare, thereby endangering the national security.
+Our country is dependent on certain commodities, such as oil and petroleum products, which are essential to the functioning of our economy and to the public health, safety and welfare.
+A shortage or threatened shortage or increase in the price of such commodities can significantly injure or threaten our economy or public health, safety or welfare, thereby endangering the national security.

-Some suppliers of these essential commodities can use abnormal market disruptions, including unexpected changes in weather conditions, acts of nature, civil disorders, war or other military actions, catastrophic loss of an energy source, or other extraordinary adverse circumstances, to profit in these essential products, even when these actions may undermine our economy or otherwise threaten public health, safety, and welfare.
+Some suppliers of these essential commodities can use abnormal market disruptions, including unexpected changes in weather conditions, acts of nature, civil disorders, war or other military actions, catastrophic loss of an energy source or other extraordinary adverse circumstances, to profiteer in these essential products, even when these actions may undermine our economy or otherwise threaten public health, safety and welfare.